 Paradoxical breathing is often a sign of breathing problems.
-It causes the chest to contract during inhaling and to expand during exhaling, the opposite of how it should move.
+Paradoxical breathing causes the chest to contract during inhaling and to expand during exhaling.
+This is the opposite of how it should move.

 In this article, we look at the causes and symptoms of paradoxical breathing, as well as how to identify signs of this condition in infants.